Orarion: Liturgical garment

-In ancient times, the orarion had a variety of uses; some that have become obsolete or replaced today.
 During Eastern Orthodox liturgical services, the deacon used his orarion to call the faithful to prayer, and also wipe their mouths after partaking in the sacrament of Eucharist.
 Outside of liturgical worship, deacons may have used the orarion to serve his community, with the ribbon tied around his waist.

 Slavic Orthodox deacons are depicted wearing the older form, single orarion.